jschulberg/NLP-Practicum/README.md

 - Note: Repository has been built for Windows computers.
 Some packages may be incompatible with Macs.
 - Environment setup instructions: https://www.youtube.com/watch?v=sUUWLBmj7Xc&feature=youtu.be
 - Requirements.txt file: "requirements_no_builds_no_versions.txt"
+- Config.ini: You will need to change two lines in the config.ini file under [USER].
+Change the text following "USERNAME:" to your username and "RAW_DATA:" to the file path to the raw data folder within the repository.

 # LESSONS